Ranjit-Saha/agri-sentry-core/README.md

 ## ⚙️ The Agri-Sentry Data Pipeline
 Our architecture transforms raw satellite telemetry into actionable financial intelligence:

-1. **Ingestion (Phase 4):** Automated fetch of Sentinel-1 SAR imagery from Google Earth Engine.
+1. **Ingestion:** Automated fetch of Sentinel-1 SAR imagery from Google Earth Engine.
-2. **Purification (Phase 1 & 3):** Removing noise, buffering polygons, and fixing CRS geometry.
+2. **Purification:** Removing noise, buffering polygons, and fixing CRS geometry.
-3. **Storage (Phase 2 & 3):** Secure storage in an RLS-enabled PostGIS vault.
+3. **Storage:** Secure storage in an RLS-enabled PostGIS vault.
-4. **Analysis (Phase 5 - Upcoming):** Parametric trigger engine to calculate flood impacts.
+4. **Analysis:** Multi-temporal anomaly detection (SAR backscatter analysis) to verify flood events.

 ---

 ## 🛠️ Engineering Mission
-Agri-Sentry-Core solves the "Basis Risk" problem in parametric insurance by converting noisy, cloud-covered SAR satellite data into clean, verifiable flood-event triggers.
+Agri-Sentry-core solves the "Basis Risk" problem in parametric insurance by converting noisy, cloud-covered SAR satellite data into clean, verifiable flood-event triggers.

 ## 🏗️ System Architecture
 The system is built as a modular pipeline where data moves from raw telemetry to actionable intelligence: